A grow tent may be challenging to set up. However, with a few tips, you can erect a conducive grow tent for your future plants.

 Moreover, be careful not to rip the structure’s fabric.

-Set Up the Extractor Fan and Intake Fan
+Step 3: Set Up the Extractor Fan and Intake Fan

 These fans will regulate the airflow by supplying fresh filtered air and giving out stale exhaust air from your tent.
 Follow the manufacturer’s manual to install the cables and attach the fans in the frame correctly.
 They are mainly attached at the upper inside of your grow tent.